 - Fuel Type: Electric, LPG, or Diesel.

-- Mast Type: The specific height limitations.
+- Mast Type: The specific height limitations for that unit.

 - Rated Capacity: The maximum weight at a specific load center.